 ]]>

-https://outofsight.ie/whats-on-episode-2-podcast-out-of-sight-with-joe-g/feed/ 0 1667
+http://outofsight.ie/whats-on-episode-2-podcast-out-of-sight-with-joe-g/feed/ 0 1667

-From Paralympics to Podcasts https://outofsight.ie/from-paralympics-to-podcasts/ https://outofsight.ie/from-paralympics-to-podcasts/#respond Fri, 13 Feb 2026 10:47:39 +0000 https://outofsight.ie/?p=1659 On 15 August 2024 Jason Smyth MBE launched Joe Geraghty’s “Out of Sight!
+From Paralympics to Podcasts http://outofsight.ie/from-paralympics-to-podcasts/ http://outofsight.ie/from-paralympics-to-podcasts/#respond Fri, 13 Feb 2026 10:47:39 +0000 https://outofsight.ie/?p=1659 On 15 August 2024 Jason Smyth MBE launched Joe Geraghty’s “Out of Sight!
 Stories of Ireland’s Blind and Vision Impaired […]

 The post From Paralympics to Podcasts appeared first on Out Of Sight!.